Victor-Evogor/resume-builder/README.md

 tempx/template.hbs
 ```

-and all schema file should be named according to index `temp{index}`
+and all schema file should be named according to index `temp{index}.ts`

 same with all view files